Player Turns

 - Haggle with other players.

-If fewer than 2 Standard Action were performed:
+If fewer than 2 Standard Actions were performed:

 - Idle for the rest of the Season.